p2k3m/ResumeForge/README.md

 }
 ```

+If you prefer local development without Secrets Manager, place the same JSON structure in `./local-secrets.json`.
+The Express app automatically detects that file when `SECRET_ID` is not defined.

-### Required secrets and parameters for AWS deployment
+### Required parameters for AWS deployment

-Before deploying to AWS you must provision an AWS Secrets Manager secret (default name: `ResumeForge`) with the exact JSON stru
-cture shown above.
-The fields are:

-- `GEMINI_API_KEY` – Google Gemini API key used to generate resume content.
-- `S3_BUCKET` – Optional override for the S3 bucket that stores uploads and generated PDFs.
-When omitted the application uses t
-  he value passed as the `DataBucketName` parameter in the SAM template.

-The Lambda function also relies on the following configuration parameters provided during deployment:
+In addition to the secret values above, the Lambda function relies on three CloudFormation/SAM parameters provided during deployment:

 - `DataBucketName` – S3 bucket that stores original uploads, logs, and generated documents.
 - `ResumeTableName` – DynamoDB table for metadata (defaults to `ResumeForge`).
-- `SecretName` – Name of the Secrets Manager secret containing the JSON above (defaults to `ResumeForge`).
+- `SecretName` – Name of the Secrets Manager secret containing the JSON payload described above (defaults to `ResumeForge`).

 ## IAM Policy
 Minimal permissions required by the server: